PeterCamilleri/mysh/README.md

 provides a number of "helper" methods in the Array and String classes.
 These
 are:

-* String#decorate - given a string with a file path/name value, express that
+* String#to_host_spec - given a string with a file path/name value, express that
 string in a manner compatible with the current operating environment.
 * Array#format_mysh_columns - take an array and convert it to a string with nice regular columns.